quaderno/quaderno-api/source/includes/_checkout_sessions.md

 Parameter                            | Type                  | Description
 -------------------------------------|-----------------------|-----------------------------------------
 `amount`                             | number(decimal)       | Unit price of the item being purchased.
-Default value the product's price is used if amount is not set.
+Defaults to the product's price is used if amount is not set.
 `currency`                           | string                | ISO 4217 currency code.
 Must be a supported currency by the payment processor.
-Default value the product's currency is used if currency is not set.
+Defaults to the product's currency is used if currency is not set.
 `description`                        | string                | The description of the item being purchased.
-Default value the product's description is used if description is not set.
+Defaults to the product's description is used if description is not set.
 `name`                               | string                | The name of the item being purchased.
-Default value the product's name is used if name is not set.
+Defaults to the product's name is used if name is not set.
 `product`                            | string                | The SKU of the Quaderno Product. **Required** `quantity`                           | integer               | Quantity of the item being purchased.
 Minimum value is 1.